mawmark/passports/passport-service/README.md

 Spring Boot
 -
 I decided that instead of running an embedded tomcat to give SpringBoot a try; which I haven't used before.
 This turned out to be quite useful purely because it was much easier to support the webapp.
 Virtually no configuration was needed which seemed pretty needless for this exercise.
 Its quite a large bit of Spring so needs some more reading to find out more.

+Hibernate
+-
+It seemed like a good time to refresh my hibernate knowledge which is very old.